 We monitor all sites for those that consistently meet or exceed hourly email limits.
 Purposefully running spam campaigns is the most common reason for reaching email limits, but your site may also be the target of a spam campaign.
 We reserve the right to turn off the PHP email function on your site if your email is being abused under any circumstance.
 Abuse can be intentional or unintentional, and we will notify you in either case.

 A double opt-in list is when a user has subscribed for a newsletter or other email marketing message by explicitly requesting it and confirming the email address to be their own.
 Confirmation is usually done by responding to a notification/confirmation email sent to the email address the end user specified.
 The double opt-in method eliminates the chance of abuse where somebody submits someone else's email address without their knowledge and against their will.
 You will not be permitted to mail any mailing list that you were given or purchased.
 In doing so, this will also be considered spamming and may result in termination of the offending account.
 Email scripts must be able to handle and document all information from a double opt-in list.
 This includes processing opt-outs (via web or email) and list removal on bounce backs.
-All opt-outs or bounce back removals must be handled in a timely manner, and outbound mail must be throttled on Pro Accounts to a maximum of four hundred and fifty (450) emails per hour.
+All opt-outs or bounce back removals must be handled in a timely manner.
 If your account is found to be using a script that does not meet these requirements, CloudAccess.net reserves the right to suspend, terminate, or deactivate your script or account.

 Any unsolicited e-mail being sent will result in immediate suspension or termination of the offending account.
 To protect all of our customers, we have zero tolerance for anyone sending unsolicited email or other forms of spam from our network.